shu-htk/tip-dev/doc/reference.md

 ## variable

-tip has 2 kind of variable, one is data variable and the other is macro variable.
+tip has 2 kind of variable, one is the data variable and the other is the macro variable.

-- data variable
+- **the data variable**

 the data variable is array of number (or string) which is defined by [set](ref/set.md) command.